CarmackMo/LightweightGameEngine/README.md

 This file contains the definitions and implementations of data structures known as "matrix" which are commonly used in linear algebra calculations and 3D mathematical calculations.

 + ### Features
-    - The matrix class is implemented using a 2-dimensional array.
+    - The matrix class is implemented using a N-by-N 2-dimensional array.
 Considering that most 3D mathematical calculations involve square matrices, the matrix class only supports square matrices to simplify program structure.
 The current implementation includes two types of matrix classes: `Matrix3` and `Matrix4`, representing matrix with size of 3x3 and 4x4, respectively.
     - Each matrix class is implemented as a template class that only accepts numerical types (e.g., `int`, `float`, `double`, `uint8`, `uint16`...) as template arguments.
     - Additionally, each matrix class provides convenient shortcuts to generate commonly used matrix instances in mathematical calculations, such as identity matrix, rotation matrix, translation matrix, and so on.
 These shortcuts are implemented as static functions.